 Each workplace has a different level of noise, which will determine what types of hearing protection the workforce needs to be safe.

-Excessive noise is widely defined as exposure to 85 or more decibels of sound over an 8-hour period.
-Many workplaces can have noise levels far in excess of 85 decibels, so workers need to wear hearing protection.
+Excessive noise is widely defined as exposure to 85dB or more of sound over an 8-hour period.
+Many workplaces can have noise levels far in excess of 85dB, so workers need to wear hearing protection.

 What they wear should be calculated using the Noise Reduction Rating (NRR), a measurement of how effective the protection is.